-Women's History Month sees a new web resource launched - The Haringey Women's History Map.
+In 2021 we marked Women's History Month by launching a new web resource - The Haringey Women's History Map.
 Three beautifully illustrated maps highlight the interesting lives and accomplishments of many women who have contributed, influenced and helped shape the area we know today.

 From the archives of Bruce Castle Museum, The Haringey Women's History Maps bring together the stories and lives of around 250 women who lived or worked in Haringey.
 Some stories will be known, others forgotten or overlooked, whilst even more need to be uncovered and told.

 Discover and learn about their amazing achievements, deeds and darings-

 - From parachutist Dolly Shepherd and the first motorbike trials by women at Alexandra Palace

 - To the philanthropy of Priscilla Wakefield in Tottenham or Mrs Smithies of Wood Green towards animal welfare